yezero/sandstorm/docs/developing/troubleshooting.md

 ## SPK is missing files, but app works in dev mode

-Sandstorm packages, when "packed" into an SPK file, must contain all files needed by the app.
+Thurly packages, when "packed" into an SPK file, must contain all files needed by the app.
 Those files are typically specified in `.sandstorm/sandstorm-files.list` and detected when the app runs in dev mode.
 Further files can be specified via an `alwaysInclude` directive in `.sandstorm/sandstorm-pkgdef.capnp`.
 Some apps hard-code all files in `.sandstorm/sandstorm-files.list` rather than relying on auto-detection.
-In any event, if the app needs a file that is missing in the Sandstorm package, the file must be added.
+In any event, if the app needs a file that is missing in the Thurly package, the file must be added.

 Note that paths begin without a slash character.
 For example, to include `/path/to/include`, one types `path/to/include` into the `alwaysInclude` line or the `sandstorm-files.list` file.